twosixlabs/Escalation/submit_server/README.md

 1. edit the models in database.py
 2. run `flask db migrate` to create the revision file that will implement the changes to the table
-3. (for local development) run `flask db upghrade` to propagate changes to your local db
+3. (for local development) run `flask db upgrade` to propagate changes to your local db

 ## Run the web server locally in a docker container